 - An initial assessment is conducted collaboratively to inform the strategic implementation of services, tailored to the individual school’s needs.

 - Clinicians develop collaborative partnerships with school staff members through strategic problem-solving that enhances the organizational process and strengthens school culture.

 - Specific services for staff include, but are not limited to: expanding the efficacy of the behavioral health team, facilitation of professional development, and classroom observations which lead to targeted professional coaching.
 In addition, staff also have access to solution-focused consultations.

 Children and Youth - A Targeted Approach

 - Clinicians use evidence-based, culturally and linguistically-relevant interventions to enhance students’ academic achievement, social-emotional development, and holistic well-being.

-- Clinicians use evidence-based interventions to aid pre-school – 12th grade students in decreasing symptoms of mental illness, including disruptive behavior and aggression, self-harm, substance abuse, depression, anxiety, trauma and post-traumatic stress disorder, bullying, and low motivation.
+- Interventions help reduce symptoms of mental illness, including disruptive behavior and aggression, self-harm, substance abuse, depression, anxiety, trauma and post-traumatic stress disorder, bullying, and low motivation.

-- Family-centered interventions promote strengthening of the family unit and stable support for students.
+- Family-centered interventions develop capacity to strengthen the family unit and fortify the student’s support system.